 The Swedish Institute of International Affairs (UI) in cooperation with the Swedish Defence University held a seminar addressing climate change and security.

 Linkages between climate change and security are complex.
 Climate change is often understood as a “threat multiplier” for security concerns, such as social conflict and economic inequality.
 It is not only posing a threat for the future, but is already an existing risk for many communities.
 For example, climate related resource scarcity, such as lack of water, combined with inequality and shifting demographics provide fertile grounds for conflict.

 Numerous governments and institutions such as the UN and NATO have recognized climate impacts on human security, but has this knowledge been translated into practice?
-Our high-level panel will explore the links between climate change and security, and give their views whether and how policy-makers and militaries are ready to anticipating the climate change-security nexus.
+Our high-level panel explored the links between climate change and security, and gave their views whether and how policy-makers and militaries are ready to anticipating the climate change-security nexus.